ashishraste/CarND-Path-Planning/README.md

 previous path's waypoints.
-Each waypoint is planned taking into consideration the reference speed, _car\_speed\_diff_, the ego-car is recommended to travel at as determined by the [behaviour planner](#behaviour-planning), and the amount of time (and hence distance) it can take for the controller.
+Each waypoint is planned taking into consideration the reference speed, _car\_speed\_diff_, the ego-car is recommended to travel at as determined by the [behaviour planner](#behaviour-planning), and the amount of time it can take for the controller.
 Once the coordinates are planned, they are converted back to global XY coordinates.
 This is implemented in lines [195-216](https://github.com/ashishraste/CarND-Path-Planning/blob/cebfd7c144c75a046b0db5d2f120be138ff7b122/src/main.cpp#L195).

-This step wraps up the path-planner where we have the next set of waypoints for the controller to achieve.
+This step wraps up the path-planner where we have the output i.e. the next set of waypoints that the controller has to achieve.

 ---